etharalrehaili/PrayerTimes/README.md

 # Prayer Times 🌤️

-This project is a Prayer Times Application built using React.js, TailwindCSS, and the Aladhan API.
+This project is a Prayer Times Application built **React.js**, **TailwindCSS** and the **Aladhan API**.
 The app allows users to view prayer times for a selected city, including the next prayer time and countdown until the next prayer.

 ## Features 🎯